microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ![In this screenshot, the 'Users - All users' blade of the Azure portal is depicted with all the user objects with the custom domain UPN suffixes listed.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/UserObjects.png "User objects shown with custom domain UPN suffixes")

-13. In the Azure portal, navigate to the **Groups - All groups** blade of the Contoso Azure AD tenant and note that all the corp.contoso.com domain groups have been synchronized as well.
+13. In the Azure portal, navigate to the **Groups - All groups** blade of the Contoso Azure AD tenant and note that all the corp.contoso.com domain groups have been synchronized.

 14. In the Azure portal, navigate to the **Contoso - Azure AD Connect** blade and select **Azure AD Connect** on the left.
 Verify that the following settings are set:

     - Azure AD Connect Sync Status: **Enabled**

     - Last Sync: **This should be a timestamp of some sort**.

     - Password Hash Sync: **Disabled**

     - Federation: **Disabled**

-    - Seamless single sign-on: **Enabled for 1 domain**
+    - Seamless single sign-on: **Enabled for one domain**

-    - Pass-through authentication: **Enabled with 1 agent**
+    - Pass-through authentication: **Enabled with one agent**

    > **Note**: In a production environment, you would install additional agents for redundancy.
 For more information, refer to <https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-pta-quick-start>.